How To Remove an Image From Google Search Results

-And the longer it’s left online, the more traction that unflattering picture gains in search results, strengthening its visibility and creating a poor impression on anyone searching your name, including employers, colleagues, customers, and your loved ones.
+And the longer it’s online, the more traction it gets in search results.
+In turn, this strengthens its visibility and creates a bad impression on anyone searching your name.

 How Do I Remove Images From Google Search?

-If you are looking for how to remove an image from Google, you must first know where your images are posted and who owns the content.
-Once you have the URL(s) and the webmaster’s contact information, you may then request that they remove the content from their site.
+When learning how to remove an image from Google, you must first know where your images are and who owns the content.
+Once you have the URL(s) and the webmaster’s contact info, you can then request to remove the content from the site.

-If the content owner approves your request to remove the image, Google crawlers will no longer be able to locate and index it.
+If the owner approves your request and removes the image, Google can no longer locate and index it in search results.

 “It takes many good deeds to build a good reputation, and only one bad one to lose it.”